Why make a will?

 - Without a will no-one has been appointed to represent the estate.
 As there is no named executor someone (spouse, partner, family or the public trustee) has to apply to the Probate Court for permission (letters of administration) to administer the estate.
 This requires more documents and information which all takes time to prepare.
 Professional legal advice is essential, generating extra costs to the estate, less for the beneficiaries) and delays distribution.

-- Leaving a will with a named executor assists administration, making it less difficult when contacting government agencies, instrumentalities, financial institutions and dealing with officialdom generally.
+- Leaving a will with a named executor assists administration.
+Ordinarily this helps the process of contacting government agencies, instrumentalities, financial institutions and dealing with officialdom generally.

 Seek legal advice to make a will which is valid from a lawyer, public trustee or trustee company.
 To find a lawyer offering services in this area follow the links on the Australian Law Societies here and links to State and Territory public trustees are here.